 Using the yield spread to forecast recessions and recoveries

-Apart from the effects of the interest rate cycle of rising and falling rates, the evolving societal mores of the younger first-time buyer generation show an increasing tendency towards renting, rather than owning, one’s shelter.
-As these new generations are more wary, they are hesitant to repeat the real estate and related mortgage mistakes of the past.
+Apart from the effects of the interest rate cycle of rising and falling rates, the evolving societal mores of the younger first-time buyer generation show an increasing tendency towards renting, rather than owning one’s shelter.
+As these new generations are financially more aware and wary due to student debt, they are hesitant to repeat the real estate and related mortgage mistakes of the past.

 Related article: